yimingzang/yimingzang.github.io/README.md

 ![markdown](https://github.com/yimingzang/yimingzang.github.io/blob/main/markdown.jfif)
 ------------

-This readme document is about how to convert your own resume to markdown format.
-And how to create a page of your own on GitHub and upload your resume to it.
+This readme document is about how to create a page of your own on GitHub and upload your resume to it.

 Table Of Content